Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 \subsubsection{Werner State}

 The Werner state with the density matrix

 has different properties for different values of $\alpha$.
 For $\alpha < 0.683$, it is known to be Bell-local.
 For $\alpha > 0.697$, it is known to be Bell nonlocal \cite{Bowles2021singlecopy}.
 This leaves the gap between $0.683$ and $0.697$ open without a mathematical proof of its properties.
 By creating this state, it could be possible to test the Bell-locality of a state in the middle of the gap, $\alpha = 0.69$.
-The graph for the creation of this mixed state is shown in Fig.~\ref{fig:werner} \numbering{experimentcounter}.
+The graph for the creation of this mixed state is shown in Fig.~\ref{fig:werner} \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/MixedStates/werner]{experimentcounter} .

 \tocless